Vahab-Programmer/Python-Addons/README.md

 # Python Add-ons
 I programmed This Module for python which<br>
 add some ability python don`t have<br>
-like **Overriding**
+like **Overloading**
-## Overriding
+## Overloading
-the class uses Type Hints for Overriding sample of Overriding in python
+the class uses Type Hints for Overloading sample of Overloading in python

     from addons import Overload